TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

     `inline` is only meaningful for SVG icons.

-The method :js:`getIcon()` returns a AjaxResponse Promise object, as internally an AJAX request is done.
+The method :js:`getIcon()` returns a AjaxResponse Promise object, as internally an Ajax request is done.

 .. note::
     Since TYPO3 v9, the icons are cached in the localStorage of the client to